younata/personal_knowledge/src/hardware/soap_dispenser.md

 While working on the epoxy dispenser for the coz-e, I also came across parts that could be used for a soap dispenser.

-The basic idea is to combine a proximity contactless button ([Sparkfun](https://www.sparkfun.com/products/18582)), with a pump of some kind.
-Probably a peristaltic one because that has 0 chance of becoming gumming up the pump ([Sparkfun](https://www.sparkfun.com/products/16898), [adafruit](https://www.adafruit.com/product/3910)).
+The basic idea is to combine a proximity contactless button, with a pump of some kind.
+Probably a peristaltic one because that has 0 chance of becoming gumming up the pump.

 The code should be fairly simple, and could easily run on an ATTiny using only an interrupt, with something like this: